Sandra Alland: Early life

-Life and work
+Career

 Sandra Alland began publishing and performing their work in Toronto in 1995.
 From 1995 to 1997, they were part of the performance poetry band Stumblin' Tongues, with Bermudian poet Andra Simons and musicians Garth and Grant Kien.
 Alland worked extensively in Toronto's theatre, literary and visual art communities until they relocated to Scotland in 2007.

 Alland has published three collections of poetry: Proof of a Tongue (McGilligan Books, 2004), Blissful Times (BookThug, 2007).
 They have also published two chapbook of their short stories, Here's to Wang (Forest Publications) and Anything Not Measurable Is Not Real (Stuart Ross's Proper Tales Press).
 Their poetry chapbook Naturally Speaking, a meditation on disability poetics and gender, was published in 2012 by Toronto's espresso and was joint winner of the 2013 bpNichol Chapbook Award.

 In a four-star performance review in December 2007, Edinburgh's The Skinny said: "(In) Sandra Alland's brilliant Beckett cut-ups...the images come so fast you sometimes feel like a Slinky falling down the stairs, yet the emotion and intention are clear, moving, and often funny."
-In spring 2009, Glasgow's Lock Up Your Daughters magazine said: "Reminiscent of Miranda July and complemented by a deadpan delivery, Alland's words are at once both drolly funny and sweetly strange."
+In the spring of 2009, Glasgow's Lock Up Your Daughters magazine said: "Reminiscent of Miranda July and complemented by a deadpan delivery, Alland's words are at once both drolly funny and sweetly strange."

-In 2017 co-edited Stairs and Whispers: D/deaf and Disabled Poets Write Back (Nine Arches Press).
+In 2017, Alland co-edited Stairs and Whispers: D/deaf and Disabled Poets Write Back (Nine Arches Press).
 Alland's writing has been published internationally in anthologies including Protest: Stories of Resistance (Comma Press), Thought X: Fictions and Hypotheticals (Comma Press), The Mirror in the Mirror (Comma Press), The State of the Arts: Living with Culture in Toronto (Coach House Books), radiant danse uv being: A Poetic Portrait of bill bissett (blewointment), Red Light: Superheroes, Saints, and Sluts (Arsenal Pulp Press), My Lump in the Bed: Love Poems for George W. Bush (Dwarf Puppets on Parade), Can't Lit: Fearless Fiction from Broken Pencil Magazine, and Poems For Pussy Riot (PEN International).
 Alland's poems and short stories can be found in such publications as This Magazine, Broken Pencil, dig, Cosmonauts Avenue, subTerrain and Gutter.
 In 2012, Alland edited a feature on Scottish poetry for Jacket2.